bragov4ik/hott-exercises/README.md

-# rzk-project-template
+# Hott exercises

-Template for a formalisation project in rzk proof assistant.
+Solutions for exercises from The HoTT Book